nwg-piotr/tint2-executors/README.md

 # tint2-executors
 I thought to publish my collection of executors for [Tint2](https://gitlab.com/o9000/tint2) panel here, in hope it's useful to someone.
-Some of them are only useful on [Arch Linux](https://www.archlinux.org), but most part should work anywhere.
+Some of the scripts are only useful on [Arch Linux](https://www.archlinux.org), but most part should work anywhere.
 Let's start from the latest one:

 ## [cpu-fan-memory.py](cpu-fan-memory.py)